-June 13, 2016 (E-148) GOVERNOR'S PROCLAMATION - ISSUANCE: By this date, the Governor shall issue a proclamation calling the General Election and shall state the time of the election and the offices to be filled and transmit a copy of the proclamation to the Board of Supervisors of each county.
-The Secretary of State will send an informational copy of the proclamation to each county elected official
+June 8, 2020 (E-148) GOVERNOR'S PROCLAMATION - ISSUANCE: By this date, the Governor shall issue a proclamation calling the General

+Election and shall state the time of the election and the offices to be filled and transmit a copy of the proclamation to the Board of Supervisors of each county.
+The Secretary of State will send an informational copy of the proclamation to each county elections official.